rxluz/booksys/README.md

 This application uses [Polyfill.io](https://polyfill.io/v3/) to ensure that the application will run in an old browser.
 Also, all code is compiled to ES5 to avoid breaking the application due to some modern JS syntax.

-However, due to modern CSS units, we can't guarantee that everything will work properly in an old browser like Internet Explorer.
+However, due to modern CSS units, it not guaranteed that everything will work properly in an old browser like Internet Explorer.

 <p align="right">(<a href="#top">back to top</a>)</p>
 </details>